This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 Important Note on Aliro: Aliro is an open-source digital key protocol backed by the Consumer Technology Association (CTA) - not a lock brand itself.
 Samsung and other manufacturers build locks that comply with the Aliro standard, which uses ISO/IEC 18013-5 security protocols (the same framework used for mobile driver's licenses).
 This distinction matters because it means your lock investment isn't tied to a single manufacturer's ecosystem.

-When you're considering a smart lock, it's essential to understand what makes it stand out.
+When you're considering a smart lock, it's essential to understand what makes it is notable.
 The Aliro Smart Lock offers several features designed to bring security and convenience to your home.

 • Remote Access: Control your lock from anywhere using a dedicated app.
 Whether you're at work or on vacation, you can lock or unlock your door remotely.